 What to Anticipate:

-Two of the biggest questions you are going to be asking yourself is, “Does the Pimsleur approach actually work and how long will it take?”
+Two of the biggest questions you are going to be asking yourself is, “Does the Pimsleur method actually work and how long will it take?”

 You should know that everyone is different when it comes to learning languages.
 Some learn better by visuals, and some learn better by audio.
 If you are more of a visual learner, then obviously Pimsleur will not be as good a pick for you simply because it’s all audio based.